 We have undoubtedly made great strides in our ability to build complex systems using modern DevOps, Agile Project Management, Domain Driven Design and micro-service architecture.
 Although our industry's knowledge base is maturing, many organisations are still having major issues with adoption and implementation of modern development practices, leaving many IT departments stuck in a rut.

 Part of the problem is that we are still trying to solve these issues in fundamentally the same way.
 Our development projects are still at risk from fuzzy requirements.
 We are still writing lots of software (creating large liabilities) to provide even basic functionality (minimal assets).
 Our business solutions are still fragile, complex, and expensive to change.
 Micro-services are a step in the right direction, but we are still seeing issues in the implementation caused by further fragmenting data between services, and trying to find caching and integration approaches to maintain adequate performance.

 The Return on Investment (ROI) calculation for our approach to developing software is still fundamentally flawed.
 To change the ROI equation in our favor, we must take a different approach to software development.
 We need to ask some basic questions about how we build software based on everything we have learned about software engineering over the past three decades.

 - What if we replaced most of the software with data?

 - What if we created truly re-usable components that we can assemble into new solutions?

-- What if we eliminate all data silos and created Data as a Service?
+- What if we eliminate all data silos and created Data Agnostic Services?

-The idea behind Data as a Service is to systematically reduce the need for Code whilst delivering more Functionality.
+The idea behind Data Agnostic Services is to systematically reduce the need for code whilst delivering more functionality.